 This first-class teaching and research centre features a superlab with 280 workstations and is heralded as one of the most advanced science teaching facilities in Europe.

 Built in 1896, The Great Hall was the centrepiece of what was then the Northern Polytechnic Institute and a landmark building on proud, late-Victorian Holloway Road.

 Building code: CC

-Originally the Whitechapel Public Baths, this historic Victorian building was redesigned in 2002, and now functions as an events space and home to the University's Special Collections including the Frederick Parker Collection.
+Originally the Whitechapel Public Baths, this Victorian building is now an events space and home to the University's Special Collections including the Frederick Parker Collection.